tnsholding/docs.meetingroommap.net/content/en/_index.md

 </br>
 The MeetingRoomMap suite consists of: </br></br>

-* An admin web site (https://www.meetingroommap.net) to upload your own floorplan images and visually map locations to these floorplans.
+* An admin website (https://www.meetingroommap.net) to upload your own floorplan images and visually map locations to these floorplans.

 * A series of Office add-ins for Outlook, Teams, and SharePoint to search and display the mapped locations.